 Always at gigs or fashion shows?
 Twitter Live (powered by Periscope) is ideal for spontaneous, high-quality live videos.
 The camera quality is slightly better than on Facebook Live, which makes it perfect for capturing random moments that are happening right around you, wherever you are.

 Owned by Twitter, the Periscope app integration enables you to easily live stream from your Twitter feed, even if you don’t have a Periscope account.
-Just like Facebook Live, it’s really simple to get started: just swipe left from the home timeline, or tap the camera icon, and you’re life.
+Like Facebook Live, it’s straightforward to get started: swipe left from the home timeline or tap the camera icon, and you’re life.

 Once you’re recording, you can interact with users through comments and ‘hearts’, and the video will remain on your Twitter timeline even after your stream has finished.
 Periscope also uses location data, proving particularly useful for local advertising.

-Originally designed purely for sharing images and videos, Instagram offers the most seamless live streaming feature of any social media platform.
-Not only is Instagram Live easy to use, but it also has incredible reach, boasting over 1 billion monthly users, with almost 40% of American adults currently using the platform.
+Designed initially purely for sharing images and videos, Instagram offers the most seamless live-streaming feature of any social media platform.
+Not only is Instagram Live easy to use, but it also has incredible reach, boasting over 2.4 billion monthly users, with almost 40% of American adults currently using the platform.

-Owned by Facebook, both channels use an algorithm that rewards you for posting more often – so, the more live videos you create, the more likely your posts will be to appear on your followers’ Instagram feeds.
+Owned by Facebook, both channels use an algorithm that rewards you for posting more often – so the more live videos you create, the more likely your posts will appear on your followers’ Instagram feeds.

-To get started, just tap the camera icon in the top left corner and press ‘live’.
-Your followers will be notified immediately, so they can tune in and add comments or emojis to your live video.
+To get started, tap the camera icon in the top left corner and press ‘live.’
+Your followers will be notified immediately so they can tune in and add comments or emojis to your live video.